sensedeep/dynamodb-onetable/README.md

 DynamoDB is a great [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that comes with a learning curve.
 Folks migrating from SQL often have time adjusting to the NoSQL paradigm and especially to DynamoDB which offers exceptional scalability but with a fairly low-level API.

 The standard DynamoDB API requires a lot of boiler-plate syntax and expressions.
-This is tedius to use and can unfortunately can be error prone at times.
+This is tedious to use and can unfortunately can be error prone at times.
 I doubt that creating complex attribute type expressions, key, filter, condition and update expressions are anyones idea of a good time.

 Net/Net: it is not easy to write terse, clear, robust Dynamo code for one-table patterns.